Dennis Hauger

-Dennis Hauger (/no/; born 17 March 2003) is a Norwegian racing driver who is set to compete in the IndyCar Series with Dale Coyne Racing.
+Dennis Hauger (/no/; born 17 March 2003) is a Norwegian racing driver who is competing in the IndyCar Series.
+He will begin competing with A. J. Foyt Racing in 2027, having previously competed with Dale Coyne Racing.
 He competed in the 2025 Indy NXT with Andretti Global, winning the championship.
+He then won the 2026 IndyCar Series Rookie of the Year award.